- What Is Preeclampsia?

 Generally, obese women with a Body Mass Index (BMI) of over 30 have an increased risk of preeclampsia as obesity aggravates blood pressure.

 During your scheduled appointments with the doctor, your blood pressure and urine will be under immense scrutiny.
 Elevated levels of blood pressure and protein in urine are likely to show the presence of preeclampsia.
-To diagnose preeclampsia, either of the following complications should be present post the 20th week of pregnancy:
+To be diagnosed with preeclampsia, you will need to have:

 If your doctor suspects preeclampsia, the following tests may be required:

 Your doctor will ask for a urine test that can detect the presence of protein in your urine sample.
 If this initial test is positive, you will be advised to collect urine after 24 hours so that it can be sent for testing.
-Known as the most dependable and accurate test for preeclampsia, the presence of 300 mg and above of protein in the urine is a sure sign of preeclampsia.
+This test is known as the most dependable and accurate test for preeclampsia.
+The presence of 300 mg and above of protein in the urine is a sure sign of preeclampsia.

 This test is generally recommended to monitor your baby’s growth closely using the ultrasound method.
 In this manner, the doctor can estimate the foetal weight and gauge the level of amniotic fluid in the uterus.